cloudify-cosmo/getcloudify.org/guide/3.0/extending-cloudify.md

     test_requires=[
         "nose"
     ],
 {% endhighlight bash %}
 4. Create a virtualenv for your project
 * install pip if you don't have it
 Ubuntu:
 {% highlight bash %}
 sudo apt-get install python-pip pip install --upgrade pip
 {% endhighlight bash %}
 * install virtualenv
 {% highlight bash %}
 pip install virtualenv
 {% endhighlight %}
 * create the virtualenv in a new folder
 {% highlight bash %}
 virtualenv [path to env]
 {% endhighlight %}
 * activate the env
 {% highlight bash %}
 source [path to env]/bin/activate
 {% endhighlight %}
 * run pip to get all the requirements
 {% highlight bash %}
 cd [path_to_project]
 pip install --process-dependency-links .
 {% endhighlight %}

-5. Code your project

-Plugins are python modules packed as pip packages.
-You will need to have a `setup.py` file with all the dependencies of your module.
-One dependency that all plugins have is [cloudify-celery-commons library](https://github.com/CloudifySource/cosmo-celery-common/archive/develop.zip) You will need to add it to your project dependencies.

-Other dependenies are typically the python API libraries you use.
-If you have non-python dependencies you should have the plugin code install them from an accessible URL

-## Coding the Plugin
+## Coding The Plugin
+In this part of the tutorial we will code a plugin that loads python scripts and executes them.

+1. Adding Operations:
+* Look at tasks.py you can see the following function
+{% highlight python %}
+@operation
+def my_task(ctx, **kwargs):
+    pass
+{% endhighlight %}

 A plugin has functions that can be invoked by the agent - the same functions you mapped to the interface in your type.
 These finctions are marked as operations using the `@operation` [python decorator](https://wiki.python.org/moin/PythonDecorators).
-In order to use this decorator and the related `context` object, add to your source the following statement:
+In order to use this decorator and the related `context` object, we import the `operation` function from `cloudify.decorators`
 {% highlight python %}
 from cloudify.decorators import operation
 {% endhighlight %}

-Any operation function has the following signature:
-{% highlight python %}
-@operation
-def myfunction(ctx, **kwargs):
-# function body

-{% endhighlight %}
+* Rename the `my_task` function to

+* Implement the operation
 The `ctx` argument is an instance of `CloudifyContext`.
 This class exposes several key properties to the developer:

 * `node_id` - unique id for the currenrt node